moj-analytical-services/rpackage_training/README.md

 4) Run the tests you have created.
 5) If time permits, you could also:
    * Try writing a test that the function will fail, just to see what happens!
-   * Run devtools::test_coverage() to check what percentage of the code in your package is currently being tested.
+   * Run devtools::test_coverage() to check what percentage of (relevant) code in your package is now being tested.
 6) Lastly, commit all your changes to git and then push them to github.com.

 ## 18. Continuous integration